 Dad doesn't take the bait.
 He gets down on the floor next to Henry, making strong eye contact.
 He’s breathing deep, working to stay calm and kind.
 Naturally, his face is serious.

 Dad: “Well, everybody cries sometimes.
 Sophie certainly cries when she gets hurt, like the rest of us.
-What happened, Henry?”
+You two were both having such a hard time, huh, Henry?”

 Henry: “She wouldn’t give me my toy.”
 (Henry looks blank.
 Is he remorseless?
 No. He feels ashamed, and afraid of what Dad is about to say.
 He's in "fight, flight or freeze" - in this case, freeze.
 So it looks on the surface as if he doesn't feel anything.)